who we are

 Founding Member and Concert Coordinator

-Wendy has built and extensive resume over the last thirty plus years playing with a plethora of handbell choirs through the U.S. She has played with choirs from California to Pennsylvania and throughout that time devoted over fifteen years time to directing choirs along the way.
+Wendy has built an extensive resume over the last thirty plus years playing with a plethora of handbell choirs through the U.S. She has played with choirs from California to Pennsylvania and throughout that time devoted over twenty years time to directing choirs along the way.

 Wendy has been a ringing participant in the Area V Festivals since 2006.
 In 2010 Wendy joined the board for Area 5 of Handbell Musicians of America and has quickly become immersed in handbell leadership where she served as Area 5 Secretary through 2015.